Hiring employees can be a time consuming and expensive process.

 Determine key milestones for the employee’s transition.

-Use 30, 60 and 90 day markers to check on the employee and determine progress, skill development and acclimation to the job.
+Use 30, 60, and 90-day markers to check on the employee and determine progress, skill development, and acclimation to the job.

 Don’t wait until an employee has been on the job for a year to make corrections to how they are performing.

-The sooner you nip undesired behaviors in the bud the easier they will be to correct.
+The sooner you nip undesired behaviors in the bud, the easier they will be to correct.

 7. Use New Hire Feedback to Improve the On-boarding Process

 Schedule a review at six or nine months and simply ask the employee what you could have done to make their transition easier.
-Take this feedback and incorporate it into future on-boarding processes.
+Take this feedback and incorporate it into future onboarding processes.

 8. Learn From Hiring Mistakes

-It is important to be diligent in the recruitment, screening and hiring process but the fact is there will be employees who don’t make it long-term.
+It is important to be diligent in the recruitment, screening, and hiring process, but the fact is there will be employees who don’t make it long-term.

 When an employee leaves employment, whether they left on their own or had to be terminated, take the time to ask some questions to determine if the organization did all it could to prepare the employee for their job.